garmoshka-mo/mo-wire/README.md

 });
 ````

-## Wire instance is function
+## Wire instance - is function

 You can call wire instance itself - it is a function.
 This is equal:
 ````
 l()
 l.resolve()
 ````
-So you can pass wire to functions, which awaits for callback - and it will work.
+So you can pass wire to functions, which awaits for traditional callback - and it will work.

 ## Wire methods

-- resolve(...) - triggers `success`, any amount of arguments
+- resolve(...) - triggers `success`, with any amount of arguments
-- reject(...) - triggers `failure`, any amount of arguments
+- reject(...) - triggers `failure`, with any amount of arguments
-- branch() - creates new Wire, which translates failure to parent
+- branch('name') - creates new Wire, which translates failure to parent immediately
+or accumulates resolutions of all branches to single parent's success
-- branches(...) - to predefine list of branches at one step
+- branches('branch1', 'branch2', ...) - to predefine list of branches at one step
+- success(function() {})
+- failure(function() {})

 `resolve` and `reject` will trigger corresponding callback only once.